 - 7 What do UK Inman Aligner reviews have to say?

 What are clear aligners?

 The difference between clear aligners and regular metal braces is the method taken to reach the final result.
 Clear aligners are removable and made out of plastic which is moulded to fit perfectly over the teeth.
-Metal braces differ because are fixed into position, and as they are made from metal they are very visible when worn.
+Metal braces differ because they are fixed into position, and as they are made from metal they are very visible when worn.

 Similar to other types of brace, you will need to have an initial assessment with a dentist or orthodontist.
 Once a plan is in place you will be fitted for your aligners.

 Commonly the treatment requires that you change aligners every couple of weeks to readjust the fit.
 However, there are many different brands and types of clear aligner so this might vary.
 Treatment generally takes between 12 – 18 months, but it is possible to straighten teeth in a shorter amount of time if only small adjustments are needed.

 Recent studies show that clear aligners are effective in straightening teeth in many cases, but not all.
 This is due to the direction of movement needed to reposition the teeth.

 For example, this study found that clear aligners were not effective when it came to teeth that needed their rotation controlled.
 That is why it is important to know your options and discuss them with your dentist or orthodontist before deciding on a treatment.